 Virgin Atlantic fun facts: In the early ’90s, Virgin Atlantic treated each of its Upper Class customers to a chauffeured motorcycle ride to the airport.
 Today, first-class flyers receive a free limo ride instead.

 About Virgin Atlantic – SWOT analysis of Virgin Atlantic

 Company: Virgin Atlantic Limited

 Founder: Richard Branson | Alan Hellary | Randolph Fields

 Year founded: 1984, London, United Kingdom

 Headquarters: Crawley, United Kingdom

 Profit | Net income: Pound£180.9 million

 Number of employees: 7,437

-Products & Services: Utilising a fleet of Airbus and Boeing wide-body aircraft, Virgin Atlantic operates a network of international services to North America, the Caribbean, Africa and Asia from its hub at London Heathrow.
+Products & Services: Utilising a fleet of Airbus and Boeing wide-body aircraft, Virgin Atlantic operates a network of international services to North America, the Caribbean, Africa, and Asia from its hub in London Heathrow.